 - All pilots must meet FAA currency and rating requirements for the type of flight intended.

 - Any flights requiring or utilizing the supervision of an instructor must be conducted with a club authorized instructor.

-- Before flying any club aircraft each member shall have flown at least once in the preceding twelve months with an approved flight instructor.
-A member’s log book must bear an endorsement by the instructor that the member is competent to act as pilot in command of the aircraft flown.
+- Before flying any club aircraft each member shall have flown at least once in the preceding twelve calendar months with an approved flight instructor for the purposes of an annual club flight review.
+This annual club flight review shall be conducted in the most complex plane in which the member desires to exercise pilot in command privileges.
+Another aircraft may be used at the discretion of the Board of Directors or Chief Pilot.
+A member’s log book must bear an entry by the instructor that the member is competent to act as pilot in command of the aircraft flown.

-- Per requirements and by definition imposed by club insurance, a pilot is considered “inactive” if (s)he has not acted as pilot in command of an aircraft for a period of 90 days.
-To address this, a currency flight by a club approved instructor in the most complex plane a member has flying privileges in is required if the pilot had not acted as pilot-in-command of the aircraft within 90 days of the scheduled flight (e.g. a flight in the Skylane will suffice to renew Skyhawk privileges, but not vise-versa).
+- Per requirements and by definition imposed by club insurance, a pilot is considered “inactive” if (s)he has not acted as pilot in command of an aircraft for a period of 90 days and has not completed three landings in the same category and class of aircraft.
+To regain “active” status, a currency flight with a club approved instructor must be completed in the most complex airplane in which the member intends to have authorization to act as Pilot in Command.
+Another aircraft may be used at the discretion of the Board of Directors or Chief Pilot.

 - Each aircraft shall be fueled after flight unless the aircraft is flown less than one hour on tanks that were at desired levels for each aircraft.
 As a general rule, the Cherokee should be fueled to the tabs, the 172 should maintain full tanks, and the 182 should be filled to approximately 60-65 gallons.
 Courtesy should be shown to your fellow club member in regards to refueling the aircraft.

 - Pilots are not authorized to do or arrange for maintenance.
 Call the Safety & Maintenance Officer.